61%

 • Viewing the results below, Cards were a wild success!

-• I tested the prototype internally using UseBerry coupled with Figma.
+• I had already tested the prototype internally using UseBerry coupled with Figma.

 • Internal stakeholders overwhelmingly preferred (81%) the tabs version.